Back to Tutorials

 • Workflows: A YAML file that defines the automated processes in GitHub Actions.

 • Jobs: A collection of steps that run in the same environment.
-Each job can run in parallel or sequentially.
+Jobs can run in parallel or be sequenced using needs.

 Common Mistakes and How to Avoid Them

-• Incorrect Branch Name: Verify that your workflow triggers on the correct branch (e.g., main).
+• Incorrect branch name: Verify your workflow triggers on the correct branch (e.g., main not master).

 Exercises and Practice Suggestions